NPO 3: History

+July 1995 saw the arrival of NPS, VARA and VPRO, but did not share any announcements to the public until the start of the new television season in September (a VARA spokesman suggested it under the grounds of "choosing the right time").

+Shared headquarters of the broadcasters VPRO, VARA, RVU and NPS in 2007, featuring the 1999-2003 Nederland 3 branding.
+At the time, these were the key broadcasters of the channel.

 In September 2000, AVRO, BNN, EO, KRO and TROS later joined this channel in producing more content for its programming output.
 The channel focused on news, debate, culture, and innovative television.
 Before the evening the channel's programming, under the label of Z@ppelin, was aimed at children.

+As of 2002, VARA produced 25% of NOVA, the remaining 75% in production costs were paid by NPS.
+Similar arrangements were made for the documentary programme Zembla (VARA-NPS) and Buitenhof (VARA-NPS-VPRO).
+Plans were underway to change the arrangements in order for NPS to produce NOVA alone, while VARA would become entirely responsible for Zembla, as VARA was facing political constraints due to the Labour Party losing half of its seats in The Hague and had plans to move to Nederland 2.
+NPS and VPRO were anticipating the possible move.

 In September 2006, the programming of NPO's television channels changed slightly.
 Nederland 3 still focuses on children during the daytime.
 In the evenings it aims to reach an open-minded audience with innovative, educational television and occasionally sports.
 All Dutch public broadcasting organizations have air-time on Nederland 1, Nederland 2 and Nederland 3; youth-oriented broadcaster BNN broadcast only on Nederland 3.

 On 15 September 2007, the NPO channels Nederland 1, Nederland 2, and Nederland 3 switched completely to anamorphic widescreen, before that time some of the programming was already broadcast in widescreen.

 On 4 July 2009, all three channels began simulcasting in 1080i high-definition.
 Before the launch of the permanent HD service, a test version of the Nederland 1 HD channel was made available from 2 June 2008 until 24 August 2008 to broadcast Euro 2008, the 2008 Tour de France, and the 2008 Summer Olympics in HD.

 On 12 March 2013, the NPO announced that Nederland 1, 2, and 3 would be renamed as NPO 1, 2, and 3.
 The reason for this change is to make the channels and their programmes more recognizable.
 The rebranding completed on 19 August 2014.